kaizencorps/stache/README.md

 ### Connecting to a Stache

-A user accesses his Stache via a single Stache-linked wallet.
+A user accesses his Stache via a single Stache-linked wallet, the same way he'd connect to any existing dapp.
 From here, the user is able to control assets in the Stache and in the connected wallet.
 This means he can deposit assets from his connected wallet into the Stache, and he can withdraw assets from the Stache.
 He CAN NOT, however, control assets in other linked wallets.